-Honey is truly Mother’s Nature’s greatest sugar.
+Honey is truly Mother Nature’s greatest sugar.
 I adore using it as a natural sweetener in baking and for the most part, it can generally be subbed in 1:1 in place of regular processed sugar.
 The tricky part is balancing the wet ingredients with the dry ingredients.

 What’s Creamed Honey?

 This recipe calls for creamed honey.
 I, along with my kids, love creamed honey.
-The silky-smooth spreadable texture and consistency is a baker’s delight, not to mention a spoon-licking dream.
+The silky-smooth spreadable texture and consistency are a baker’s delight, not to mention a spoon-licking dream.
 Creamed honey, unlike what the name might lead you to believe, contains no actual cream or dairy at all.

 It is still 100% natural honey, the only difference to its liquid counterpart is that it has gone through a controlled crystallization process.
-This process creates small and uniform honey crystals which give it that oh so deliciously spreadable consistency and light color.
+This process creates small and uniform honey crystals which give it that oh-so-deliciously spreadable consistency and light color.